chiragvadhavana/shopdeck-monitoring-api/README.md

 ### 3. Automated Scraping

-The GitHub Actions workflow will automatically:
+The unified GitHub Actions workflow will automatically:

 - Run every 10 minutes
-- Scrape the configured product URL
+- Scrape all 5 configured websites in parallel:
+  - Vinayak Fashion
+  - VIP Fashion Store
+  - Rangrasia
+  - Wama Trends
+  - Rajgharana Lifestyle
 - Store new purchases in MongoDB
-- Provide detailed logs and summaries
+- Provide detailed logs and summaries for each website

 ## 📊 Database Schema